 An example of an allow-update directive would be:

+'''

-allow-update { key host1-host2. ; };
+allow-update { key host1-host2.;};

+'''

 This allows dynamic updates to succeed only if the request was signed by a key named "host1-host2.".
+See Section 6.2.28.4 for a discussion of the more flexible update-policy statement.